 The Health and Safety Executive have produced the following guidance on suitable skills, knowledge, technical competence and requirements of a Technical Advisor:

 ‘Technical Advice for Gorge Walking – if the activity falls beyond the experience of management it would be advisable to get advice from one or more appropriately experienced and qualified person or persons.
 It may be necessary to determine ‘appropriate’ from first principles by considering the requirements of a particular venue.
-For example appropriate Technical Advisor(s) could be holders of the Mountain Instructor Certificate (MIC), Mountain Instructor Award (MlA), British Mountain Guide (BMG), Cave Instructor Certificate (CIC), one of the BCU sea kayaking, surfing or white water rescue awards, Swift-water Rescue Technician, Surfing awards or other rescue experience and/or qualifications.
+For example appropriate Technical Advisor(s) could be holders of the Mountain Climbing Instructor Award (MCI) [or former Mountain Instructor Certificate (MIC) / Mountain Instructor Award (MlA)], British Mountain Guide (BMG), Cave Instructor Certificate (CIC), [AND] one of the BCU sea kayaking, surfing or white water rescue awards, Swift-water Rescue Technician, Surfing awards or other rescue experience and/or qualifications.
 The choice will depend on the characteristics of the venue and the very specialized expertise of the individual.
 In either event the Technical Advisor(s) should be able to offer useful, constructive advice on the activity including, amongst other things, staff competence, operating procedures, equipment, ratios, use of assistants, etc.

 Technical Advisors will generally have to satisfy each of the following 4 criteria.
 They must: